Toddler Asthma: How You Can Help Your Child

 A parent or caregiver must try to remain calm, reassuring and confident while taking care of a child who's having an attack.

 Best modes of treatment

-The medicines that can open up closed airways in the lungs are available in the form of syrups, inhalers and nebulizers.
+The medicines that can open up closed airways in the lungs are available in the form of syrups, inhalers, and nebulizers.
 Nebulizers and inhalers work alike and are highly effective.
-Nebulizers are best used with oxygen in a hospital setting, whereas inhalers do not require oxygen and are very user friendly.
+Nebulizers are best used with oxygen in a hospital setting, whereas inhalers do not require oxygen and are very user-friendly.
 Parents and caregivers can be easily trained by the paediatrician to use inhalers in the most efficient way even at home.
 The use of inhalers does not make your child dependent on it.
-This is a colossal myth.
+This is a huge myth.
 The use of syrups and intra-muscular injections are less effective and outdated ways of treating asthma.
-In case of emergency, when a child requires oxygen, nebulizer is the best modality of treatment.
+In case of emergency, when a child requires oxygen, a nebulizer is the best method of treatment.

 Use of reliever inhalers

 Every child diagnosed with asthma should have a reliever inhaler.
 It opens up the airways and makes it easy to breathe.
 It usually works quickly providing relief within a few minutes.
 It is very safe—so much so that a toddler can use even up to 10 puffs of reliever inhalers a day for best results.
 It should be done under the guidance of the doctor.